edsu/diary/README.md

 ---

+## 9/13/2023

+*Candidly*, I find my mind wandering to fantastical realms, flying with *griffins* and diving for sunken *conchas* in azure oceans.
+I feel this rich *harvest* of imagination growing within me, a certain kind of *sonship* to the boundless realm of creativity.
+The *sensuous* charm of this endeavor is also a solace, akin to a beautiful ornament resting amid ordinary trinkets on a *mantelshelf*.
+I chanced upon an *Osgood* tome today, intricately engraved with maps leading to an ancient city called *Chephirah*.
+I confess, the *profanation* of its sacred tombs in the text stirred a *morbid* curiosity within me.
+I *hocked* an old watch to secure the book from the local *Capitan*, deemed it *appropriate*.
+As I pore over these faded pages, I find myself humming a *leider*.
+The tune stirs images of Old *Parth*, its ruins etched in the chronicles of time.
+I ponder and brood, steadily blossoming into a *thinker*, well beyond my initial intention.
+I wonder if this epiphany is the "*crash*" that follows the crescendo of a sublime symphony- a sudden stop, a reckoning of sweet chaos settled into a newfound harmony.

+## 9/12/2023

+Had an odd dream last night.
+There I was, seated around a campfire alongside various *participants*, each of us wrapped in humble *nightgowns*.
+We listened attentively as *Khan* *Knollys*, a man esteemed as wise as *Tullus*, spun tales under the *gooseneck*-shaped moon.
+He painted narratives about *emperors* and miscreant marauders; of battles that carved the contours of a formidable land named *Ovanda*, where hollyhocks and *hoshama* flowers stood as unlikely sentinels.
+Now and then, he would pause, allowing us to immerse our senses in the vibrato of *Bedoo* drums echoing through the dark.
+Stirred by his storytelling prowess, I discreetly drew out my *autobiography*, making haste to note everything down.
+The stories were of constant struggles, of tribes *slaughtering* each other, of betrayed treaties and the valiant attempts at *redressing* the wrongs.
+As the sun made its *lever*-like ascent towards the morning, my eyes caught a glint of the first light on *Knollys*’s face, giving him an angelic aura — un tète angelique.
+From the *foot* of my sleeping bag, I watched him in his passionate *perform*ance, unyielding yet serene, like a *stalk* firmly rooted in the soil, gracefully swaying in the winds of time.

+## 9/11/2023

+Spent the day leisurely *rapping* with my *rollicking* *young* comrades, taking off the edge of the daily grind.
+Our usual braggart, Jake, *gloated* about his new position at the university like it was the *predicate* to every sentence he uttered.
+I didn't want to *realize* his magic charm worked on everyone, not just me.
+Unease crawled up like an *embalming* hand, invisible and cold, threading anxiety through my veins.
+Red maples looming overhead seemed *dispirited*, their colorful leaves *blowin* mournfully in the autumn breeze.
+The *spectre* of my own *uninfluential* future loomed like a chillingly evasive serpent.

+Overheard the Parker brothers discussing their latest venture to *Wendhausen*, to strike some *snake* oil deal.
+To what extent could they push their luck?
+The *thrall* of this clandestine *cartel* was equally unsettling and intriguing.
+The *portent* of what was to come hung heavy in the air, like a gathering storm.
+Wished for a moment that I was back in *Nornalup*, away from these urban pretensions.
+My longing for *Iscah*'s comforting embrace felt like a dull ache.

+Today survived its trials, however, and tomorrow’s hold their unique appeal.
+That, for me, is the charm of life in its unpredictability; I guess that’s why I'm still here, writing, *rapping*, existing amid the chaos.

 ## 9/3/2023

 Feeling like *Hesiod*’s tragic hero, I found myself *maling* *impetuously* across the *forgotten* *provinces* of *Waiz* today.
 A recent *escapade* had inspired an unusual sense of wanderlust within me, coaxing me from the comfort of my predictable routine to journey *transversely* across this peculiar realm.
 Along my adventurous route, I couldn't resist the odd charm of the local *gnomons*, their shadow *flaps* gently swaying and shifting with the *posterior* sun.
 A nearby chill, however, gently embraced me, *suss* whispers of the winds fondled my *mufflings*, making me tie it tighter around me; an *importation* of the northern cold perhaps.
 My chance encounter with a wild *hyæna*, *prow* of the night, both surprised and intrigued me, it’s intimidating features softened under the moonlight.
 These day's events, though unusual, were exactly the kind of intertwining threads I had been *keugel* *tying* this phase into.
 Surely, a day to be remembered.